eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/Management-API Walkthrough/5-catalog.md

   }
 }
 ```
-The request generally is lean.
+The request body is lean.
 Mandatory properties are:
 - `counterPartyAddress` (formerly `providerUrl`): This property points to the DSP-endpoint of the Data Provider's Control
 Plane.
 Usually this ends on `/api/v1/dsp`.
 - `protocol`: must be `"dataspace-protocol-http"`.